 Focused ultrasound surgery for uterine fibroids

 Focused ultrasound surgery (FUS) is a noninvasive treatment option for uterine fibroids — noncancerous growths of the uterus.
-To determine whether you're a good candidate for focused ultrasound surgery, your doctor may perform a pelvic magnetic resonance imaging (MRI) scan before treatment.

-The MRI images give your doctor the precise location of a uterine fibroid and the locations of nearby structures to be avoided, such as the bowel and bladder.
+The MRI scans give your doctor the precise location of a uterine fibroid and the locations of nearby structures to be avoided, such as the bowel and bladder.
 While the MRI monitors the targeted fibroid and surrounding structures, the ultrasound transducer delivers focused sound waves into the fibroid.
 The sound waves heat and destroy small areas of fibroid tissue until most or all of the fibroid is destroyed.

 During focused ultrasound surgery, high-frequency, high-energy sound waves are used to target and destroy uterine fibroids.
 The procedure is performed while you're inside an MRI scanner.
 The equipment allows your doctor to visualize your uterus, locate any fibroids and destroy the fibroid tissue without making any incisions.